unbirthdays/Fresh-Tomatoes-Project/scrapy_project/README.md

 # IMDb Scraper
 This Python application uses scrapy to scrape the IMDb feature films list.
-It scraps the top 1,000 films by user rating and pulls data from each movie into a JSON object and outputs everything to a JSON file. https://www.imdb.com/search/title/?title_type=feature&num_votes=25000,&sort=user_rating,desc&view=advanced
+It scrapes the top 1,000 films by user rating and pulls data from each movie into a JSON object and outputs everything to a JSON file. https://www.imdb.com/search/title/?title_type=feature&num_votes=25000,&sort=user_rating,desc&view=advanced

 ## Prerequisites